gcallah/work/chaps/weber.md

 ## Conclusion

+As Marshall put it:

+"the masterly argument of the protestant ethic and the spirit of capitalism has but sporadically been matched in quality during the course of the debate occasion by this text.
+Despite certain quite significant weaknesses in Weber’s essays, he presents a thesis that is sociologically sophisticated, historically specific, and – within the practical limitations imposed by the extant data – open to empirical discussion."
+(1982: 168)

 There are many valid criticisms of Weber's work.
 However, as we have seen, many critics have "had a go at him" without, apparently, carefully reading his work.
 Why have so many people been anxious to dismiss at work of which they knew little?

 I suggest that, upon hearing a Cliff-Notes version of Weber's thesis, People belonging to various groups had various reasons to treat it dismissively.